First of all, thanks for reading!

 Some might be surprised to know that the advertising space on Strobist is not allocated by price but rather by the appropriateness of the advertiser.
 At any given time, there are many more companies who have expressed an interest in the site than there is space to display them.
 And when space opens up, I try to choose the company among them that is most closely aligned with the interests of the readers.

-Our current crop, most of whom are long-time supporters, includes:
+Our current crop, all of whom are long-time supporters, includes:

 • Midwest Photo Exchange (AKA Moishe and crew) who have focused their business in large part around the needs of small flash shooters.
 Not only do they now sell complete, self-contained small flash lighting kits, but they have gone as far as to create all-new items specifically for us.
 Those include the Universal Translator and the LP 160 manual flash.

-• MAC Group US (whom you likely know as Profoto, Creative Light, PocketWizard, and many others) is one of the largest photo gear distributors in the US.
+• MAC Group US is one of the largest photo gear distributors in the US.
 From their association with this site, Matt and the guys have refocused their efforts on the broad introduction of high-quality educational material to support their various gear brands.
 This is an exciting development for such a large commercial group.

 • California Sunbounce, who brings German engineering to a system-oriented range of super-light, super-strong collapsible light bouncers and shapers.
 And even so, Peter will happily show you how to make your own DIY light shapers for free.
 (Somewhere, a business school grad is scratching her head…)

-• Orbis, who manufactures one of the two leading speedlight-based ring flash adapters.
+• Orbis, who manufactures the leading speedlight-based ring flash adapter.
 Now a world-wide company, Orbis started as an idea in the head of Strobist reader James Madelin, who was not previously connected with the photo gear industry in any way.
 I think that's way cool.

 So, if you find the information on this site valuable and want to help to sustain it, you could hardly ask for a more appropriate group of businesses to thank with your support.